-1.20(2) Deadline for associate appraiser applicants.
+1.20(1) Summary of registration requirements for registration as an associate.
 The associate appraiser and supervisory appraiser provisions are more fully set out in 193F-Chapters 4 and 15, respectively.
 Before submitting an application for registration with the board, a person seeking registration as an associate appraiser must complete 75 hours of appraisal education and secure a qualified supervisory appraiser.
-An associate appraiser applicant who submits an application to the board office after December 31, 2014, at 4:30 p.m. shall be subject to the January 1, 2015, criteria and will accordingly be subject to the five-year restriction on qualifying education and the supervisory appraiser/associate coursework.
+An associate appraiser applicant who submits an application to the board office must have completed all required qualifying education and the supervisory appraiser/associate coursework prior to submitting an application for registration.

-1.20(3) Summary of certification requirements before January 1, 2015.
+1.20(2) Summary of certification requirements.
 As more fully set out in 193F-Chapters 3, 5, and 6, a person who is in the process of completing the education, experience, and examination required for certification as a certified appraiser may not submit an application for certification to the board until all prerequisites have been satisfactorily completed.
 The prerequisites include the following: qualifying college and core criteria appraiser education, qualifying examination, 2,500 hours of qualifying experience in a minimum of 24 months for residential appraisers or 3,000 hours of qualifying experience in a minimum of 30 months for general appraisers, and work product review.
 Work product review requires numerous steps, as provided in 193F-5.6(543D) and 193F-6.6(543D).
 The work product review process includes the applicant's submission of a work product experience log to the board; the board's selection of three appraisals to review; communication of the selected appraisals to the applicant; the applicant's submission of the three appraisals and associated work files to the board in electronic and paper formats; review of the appraisals and work files by a reviewer retained by the board; the reviewer's submission of review reports to the board; a meeting between the applicant and the board's work product review committee; a formal board vote at a board meeting; and communication of approval, denial, or deferral to the applicant.
 All of these steps must be completed before an applicant with approved work product can submit an application for certification to the board office.
+[ARC 1467C, IAB 5/28/14, effective 7/2/14; ARC 4169C, IAB 12/5/18, effective 1/9/19]